 This ensures that leads scheduled for callback get shot to the top of the queue at the right time.
-It also ensures that leads that are being called right now or has been claimed by other agents are not picked, making it possible for multiple agents to work on the same list without the risk of clashing.
+It also ensures that leads that are being called right now or have been claimed by other agents are not picked, making it possible for multiple agents to work on the same list without the risk of clashing.

 The queueing works on a list-by-list basis, so when you are calling leads in one list, you'll only get leads queued from that list, until you change lists.